unstartdev/unstartdev.github.io/_posts/2025-07-03-eap-script.md

 ### Questions

 1. Why are well-defined boundaries beneficial?

+    **A They help protect privacy and prevent trespassing.**

+    B They separate one's property from their neighbors'.

+    C They prevent the occurrence of neighborhood disputes.

+    D They enhance safety by defining the zones for specific activities.

 2. What does the speaker say about boundaries in the past?

+    A They were solid and well-defined.

+    B They were more visible and tangible.

+    C They were not reliable in terms of safety.

+    **D They were not harmful to neighborly communication.**

 3. What is the possible consequence of overemphasizing boundaries in today's world?

+    A There will be fewer casual interactions.

+    B There will be fewer gatherings and parties.

+    **C There will be fewer free exchanges of ideas.**

+    D There will be a misleading sense of security.

 4. How should we address boundaries in modern times, according to the lecture?

+    A By making more efforts to prevent invisible boundaries.

+    **B By overcoming the challenges posed by invisible boundaries.**

+    C By striking a balance between invisible and physical boundaries.

+    D By removing all forms of boundaries to promote communication.

 # Unit 4 What's the big idea